CatherineHadjiiska/Discover-Sofia/README.md

 ## Features
 The user instantly sees all locations (sights) as markers on loading of the page.
-All markers are dynamic and provide the address.
+All markers are dynamic and provide the sight's address.
 In addition, the user can search for sights in the sidebar section.

 ## How to run
 * Download or clone the repository